daannte/mountain.nvim/README.md

   italics = false,
   --- Disable italic fonts for comments. disable_italic_comments = false,
-  --- By default, the colour of the sign column background is the same as the as normal text
+  --- By default, the sign column background is the same as the as normal text
   --- background, but you can use a grey background by setting this to `"grey"`. sign_column_background = "none",
   --- The contrast of line numbers, indent lines, etc. Options are `"high"` or
+  --- `"low"`.
-  --- `"low"` (default).
+  --- Default: low
   ui_contrast = "low",
   --- Dim inactive windows.
   dim_inactive = false,